 - Science: 22/40

-For the Math and Science tests, it’s time to review the missed questions.
+For the Math and Science tests, review the questions you missed.
 If your practice test came from a book, the answer key will usually provide the content topic(s) that each question tests.
 For example, within the Math test, are you missing a lot of pre-algebra problems?
 Geometry?
 Trigonometry?
 It’s time to make a list of all the Math and Science topics that posed problems for you, lowering your score on the practice exam.

 As you work through your ACT study plan, I also recommend taking two additional full-length practice tests, one halfway through your study plan, and one roughly a week before the ACT.
 These two tests will help you track your improvement, or let you know if your study plan isn’t working.

 Before you jump into the deep end with the ACT, be sure to check out Magoosh’s Three Month ACT Study Schedule.
 It has a lot of good tips that will help you make the most of your study time.
 But even if you don’t have three full months to prep, our experts can help you get the best score in the time you do have, even if it’s as little as one week!

 Best of luck in your ACT mountaineering endeavors!